hobbo91/BetterBright/README.md

 ## What it does

-Better control over the PSP display brightness, this allows you to utilise the full brightness range (0-100) which is otherwise unavailable the stock PSP firmware.
+Better control over the PSP display brightness, this allows you to utilise the full brightness range (0-100) which is otherwise unavailable with a stock PSP.

 Press the PSP's **Display (brightness) button** to cycle through the brightness values you list in `BetterBright.ini`.

-By default you can hold hold a trigger + tap Display: **R = brighter, L = dimmer**
+By default you can hold hold a trigger + tap Display Button: **R = brighter, L = dimmer**

 It also **remembers** the level you chose and re-applies it after returning to the XMB, launching a game, or rebooting - instead of snapping back to the